Frulexi/web_portfolio/README.md

 # My Web Portfolio

 Welcome to my portfolio website repository!
-This project is a personal website showcasing my skills, experience, and projects as a System Administrator transitioning into cybersecurity.
+This project is a personal website showcasing my skills, experience, and projects as a Senior Tech Ops Specialist with expertise in system administration, DevOps, and cybersecurity.
 It includes sections like **About Me**, **Experience**, **Projects**, and **Contact** information.

 ## Table of Contents
 - [Features](#features)